Archaeological Science Network

 Our expertise is diverse, and spans:

-There are clusters of researchers working in scientific archaeology in the Faculty of Life Sciences, the Faculty of Humanities and the Faculty of Engineering and Physical Sciences.
+There are clusters of researchers working in scientific archaeology in the Faculty of Biology, Medicine and Health, the Faculty of Humanities and the Faculty of Science and Engineering.

-- To be a multi-disciplinary area of research both within the university and to the wider academic world.
+- Be a multi-disciplinary area of research both within the university and to the wider academic world.

-- To generate new grant proposals, provide research outcomes and increased grant income.
+- Generate new grant proposals, provide research outcomes and increased grant income.

-- To maximise the potential for scientific archaeological research within The University.
+- Maximise the potential for scientific archaeological research within The University.

-- To provide a new forum for discussion of new results and techniques within Manchester.
+- Provide a new forum for discussion of new results and techniques within Manchester.